Aider

 Why these tools are being compared

 Both Aider and Kiro compete for builders who want fast, AI-assisted creation without losing control of their stack.
-Aider leans on runs in terminal while Kiro emphasizes spec-driven development (requirements → design → tasks), so this matchup helps clarify which strengths matter most for your next launch.
+Aider is built around runs in terminal, while Kiro is designed for spec-driven development (requirements → design → tasks).
+This matchup helps clarify which strengths matter most for your next launch.

 Feature and pricing takeaways

 On pricing, Aider offers open source, whereas Kiro lists free (500 credits) + paid credits (pay-as-you-go).
-Feature-wise, Aider shines with runs in terminal and edits local files directly, while Kiro stands out for spec-driven development (requirements → design → tasks) and autonomous agents and autopilot mode for complex work.
-If you care about AI speed and responsiveness, compare the Vibe Score dimensions below to see which tool keeps your flow steady.
+Feature-wise, Aider stands out for runs in terminal and edits local files directly, while Kiro delivers spec-driven development (requirements → design → tasks) and autonomous agents and autopilot mode for complex work.
+If you care about AI speed and responsiveness, compare the feature breakdown below to see which tool keeps your flow steady.

 Who should choose each tool

 Choose Aider if you need Terminal Power Users and want a stack centered on Developer IDEs & Agents.
-Pick Kiro when you value Complex feature development and prefer a tool that matches Developer IDEs & Agents.
-If you simply want the highest overall Vibe Score, the winner banner above makes that choice obvious.
+Pick Kiro when you value Solo founders and prefer a tool that matches Developer IDEs & Agents.
+Check the feature comparison above to see which tool fits your workflow best.

 Interface Comparison